jero-99/Interview_FlowPower/README.md

 ## Models
 This folder contains two models.
 1. The Python model written in Jupyter notebook.
-2. An simple Excel model used to check my work.
+2. A simple Excel model used to check my work.

 ## Limitations of Opportunities for Improvement
 This is a Word document detailing the limitations of my work and suggesstion I have for improving on the model.